Mario080/ASD/README.md

 # ALGORITHM AND DATA STRUCTURE
-here for due project and challenge for me to do more with coding from my class with my lecture.
+< here for due project and challenge for me to do more with coding from my class with my lecture >

+for quick button you can klik here:

 1. here if you want go to linked list -> https://github.com/Mario080/Algorithm_Data_Structure/blob/main/LNKED_LIST/LINKED_LISTt.c